telerik/kendo-ui-core/docs/controls/editors/dropdownlist/how-to/appearance/auto-adjust-the-width.md

 title: Adjust Width Automatically
 page_title: Adjust Width Automatically | Kendo UI DropDownList
 description: "Learn how to automatically adjust the width of a Kendo UI DropDownList widget."
+previous_url: /controls/editors/dropdownlist/how-to/auto-adjust-the-width
 slug: howto_automatically_adjust_width_dropdownlist
 ---

 # Adjust Width Automatically

-The examples below demonstrate how to automatically adjust the width of a DropDownList, depending on its list items.
+You can automatically adjust the width of the DropDownList depending on its list items.

-To adjust the width automatically, follow the steps below.
+To achieve this behavior:

-**Step 1** Reset the list width of the widget to `auto`.
-Perform it after initialization.
+1. After the widget is initialized, reset the list width of the widget to `auto`.

-**Step 2** Add the scrollbar width to the list width.
-Perform it in the `adjustDropDownWidth` function.
+2. In the `adjustDropDownWidth` function, add the scrollbar width to the list width.

-There are two possible scenarios.
+There are 2 possible scenarios:

 **Scenario 1** The DropDownList is already bound when it is opened.
 In this case, execute `adjustDropDownWidth` in the [`open`](/api/javascript/ui/dropdownlist#events-open) event.

 **Scenario 2** The DropDownList triggers a remote request after it is opened.
 In this case, execute `adjustDropDownWidth` in the [`dataBound`](/api/javascript/ui/dropdownlist#events-dataBound) event.

+The following example demonstrates how to automatically adjust the width of a DropDownList depending on its list items.

 ###### Example